Let Us Help You Build a Cybersecurity Plan

 - Help ensure compliance with cybersecurity requirements.

-Contact John by email (email@example.com) or through the contact form.
-Include enough information about yourself, organization, and needs to ensure a response, but do not include confidential information.
+Contact us by email (email@example.com) or through the contact form.
+Provide enough information about yourself, organization, and needs to ensure a response, but do not include confidential information.

 John Bandler has unique expertise that spans law, technology, business, cybersecurity, investigation of cybercrime, writing, training, and speaking.
 He is licensed to practice law in NY, CT, and DC, and holds many certifications in cybersecurity, technology, and more.
 He has been serving the private sector since 2015 is the author of two books and many articles, teaches at the law school, graduate, and undergraduate levels, and is an accomplished speaker.
 Previously John served the public as a prosecutor (where he investigated and prosecuted cybercrime among other offenses), state trooper, and military officer.